BRIEF HISTORY OF LEEDS

 The eighteenth century saw Leeds growing in strength both industrially and economically as well as culturally.
 The textile trade was flourishing.
 The numerous coal mines in the area provided fuel for the increasing population and for the textile factories which were beginning to emerge as the Industrial Revolution began to develop.
 Predominant among the local entrepreneurs who led the way were Benjamin Gott and John Marhshall.
 The woollen cloth manufacturer Gott became one of Europe's largest employers.
-His Bean Ing mill, sited where the present Yorkshire Post building now stands, was the first to concentrate all the processes of manufacture under one roof.
+His Bean Ing mill, sited at the west end of Wellington Street where the Yorkshire Post building used to stand, was the first to concentrate all the processes of manufacture under one roof.
 His smaller mill at Armley is now the Leeds Industrial Museum.
 John Marshall's flax mills in Holbeck can still be seen on Marshall Street.
 His most famous and original is a full scale replica of the Ancient Egyptian temple at Edfu which Marshall opened 1838.

 Several important buildings were erected at this time time.
 Cloth halls were built for the sale of the cloth; the Coloured Cloth Hall, where dyed cloth was sold, was sited on present City Square whilst part of the one-time magnificent White Cloth Hall can still be seen behind the present Corn Exchange.
 Leeds General Infirmary was opened on Infirmary Street to meet the medical needs of the growing population.
 To cater for cultural pursuits the Assembly Rooms were built next to the White Cloth Hall; on Hunslet Lane the Theatre Royal opened as did music halls in Albion Street and Vicar Lane.
 The longest lasting of these cultural contributions is the Leeds Library which opened in 1768.
 It eventually moved to its present home in Commercial Street and is today the oldest surviving example of a subscription library left in England.